All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Alinamin V 50ml

-At half the size of the others on this list, Alinamin contains the same amount of caffeine so it really does pack a punch.
-While there is no taurine, it has plenty of Nicotinamide at 25mg and vitamin B1, so it can really act as a pickup for tiredness and fatigue.
+At half the size of the others on this list, Alinamin contains the same amount of caffeine, so it packs a punch.
+While there is no taurine, it has plenty of Nicotinamide at 25mg and vitamin B1, which can be a pickup for tiredness and fatigue.

 Energy Drinks for Colds